Yasmin/Yaz lawsuits alleged deep vein thrombosis (blood clots), pulmonary embolism (PE), and/or strokes from this birth control.

 Interestingly, there was a slow response to the concern about Yaz in the United States.
 There is now a (sort of) Yaz/Yasmin class action lawsuit where all federal lawsuits versus Yaz have been consolidated before one judge.
 Now, very quickly, lawsuits against Yaz are multiplying around the country.What is the Current Status of the Yaz Legal Disputes?

-As of February 1, 2012, there have been 11,300 Yaz/Yasmin/Ocella lawsuits served on Bayer.
-All Yaz lawsuits that have been filed in federal court have been consolidated in what is a class action for discovery purposes.
-There are also Yaz proceedings pending in state court in Pennsylvania and New Jersey.
-Seventy of these legal contests have settled as of March, 2012.
+All Yaz lawsuits filed in federal court were consolidated in what is a class action for discovery purposes.
+There were also Yaz proceedings pending in state court in Pennsylvania and New Jersey.
+The great majority of these cases have all resolved.

 What is the amount of these Yaz settlements?
 We believe that many of these cases should be mid-six-figure cases and we believe the settlement value of some of these Yaz cases will be in the millions.
 (February 2019 Update: We may have overstated but just a little.
 These cases are settling for good values.
 But the average is more in the $250,000 range although some cases are settling for much more.)
 Our law firm is no longer accepting new Yaz or Yasmin cases.